flexiblepower/flexiblepower.github.io/why-join.md

 modified: 12-9-2014
 comments: true
 parent: get-involved
-summary: This is the summary for this page
+summary: We need all the help we can get to get the technology out there.
 image:
   feature: /images/site/Get Involved_website.jpg
   thumbnail: /images/site/banner_inner.jpg